robertozanchi/enron-data-ml/README.md

 ### 2. Outlier Investigation and Removal

-Here I plotted the values of features "bonus" and "salary" to identify outliers.
+Here I plotted the values of features "bonus" and "salary" to identify outliers in the financial data.

 Before cleaning, the maximum values of the two features were: